jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Introduction

-Large public key algorithms, including the code-based cryptographic algorithm family Classic McEliece and the Random Linear Code-based Encryption (RLCE) algorithm group, cannot be easily implemented in TLS applications due to the current key share limitations of 65535 bytes.
+Large public key algorithms, including the code-based cryptographic algorithm family Classic McEliece (see [CMC] and [OQSCMC]) and the Random Linear Code-based Encryption (RLCE) algorithm group, cannot be easily implemented in TLS applications due to the current key share limitations of 65535 bytes.
 Therefore, this document proposes a new key share that has a higher limit and can be in use for ClientHello and ServerHello messages.
 A capability is also added to where if a large post-quantum algorithm is requested, the normal key extension will not be constructed or in use.
 However, if a classical algorithm is requested for key exchange, a normal key share extension is constructed and this new key share extension will not be constructed.
 Thus enabling the use of large public key post-quantum algorithms to be used in TLS key exchanges, but also presenting it as an alternative option in place of classical algorithms.

 # Conventions and Definitions